Magestudy/Assignment/README.md

 - Flush the cache by running `php bin/magento cache:flush`

-## Type 2: I will work on to installation via composer
+## Type 2: Will work on to installation via composer

 Inprogress

-##Specifications&Requirements
+## Specifications&Requirements

 Built on Magento 2.4.4